myfintech/Cordova-Hello-World/README.md

 #Cordova installation and plugins for native features.

-Here you will find instructions for installing cordova and creating your first project.
-You will also find instructions and code samples for implementing native android and ios features through plugins in your cordova project.
+Here you will find instructions for installing Cordova and creating your first project.
+You will also find instructions and code samples for implementing native android and ios features through plugins in your Cordova project.

 ## 0. Index
 1. [FirstSteps](#1-firststeps)